BrinzoQuin (Brinzolamide)

 Drug Interactions

-- Oral carbonic anhydrase inhibitors such as acetazolamide
+- Oral carbonic anhydrase inhibitors like acetazolamide

 Alcohol & Driving